T

 • Book your tour in advance, especially during peak season.

-• Consider hiring a private driver or joining a small group tour for ease of transport.
+• Consider taking a taxi/Uber or joining a small group tour for transport.

 2. Midday